palikar/dotfiles/.emacs.d/EMACS.md

 -   [Swiper](https://github.com/abo-abo/swiper)
 -   [Anzu](https://github.com/syohex/emacs-anzu)

 *Note:* I do also sometimes use *helm-occur-from-isearch* in order to find something.
-I still like to have different possablities while performing an action and picking the best one in each individual case. *Update*: I've switched back to **isearch** for now
+I still like to have different possibilities while performing an action and picking the best one in each individual case. *Update*: I've switched back to **isearch** for now

 ```emacs-lisp